crosscom/AWS-Immersion-Day/Lab2/README.md

 # Lab2: EKS for CNF engineer (Application creation)

 ### Please keep in mind..
-* You only have to use 'us-east-1' Region not the one closest to you.
+* You only have to use 'us-west-2' Region.

 ## 1. Create a Docker Image
 * Prepare docker environment (at your bastion host EC2 instance)